kxk302/irods/README.md

 the input file means, refer to setup_irods.input.with_keys.
 You can edit setup_irods.input to configure your server as you wish, but please do not change the setup_irods.input.with_keys file!

+The iRODS password is read from a file named irods_password_file.txt.
+Modify the dummy password in irods_password_file.txt.
+It MUST match that in setup_irods.input file!

+If you want to create an S3 resource, in Dockerfile.server 1) set CREATE_S3_RESOURCE to True, 2) update the dummy AWS access ID and password in s3_auth_file.keypair file.
+This file should contain the ID and secret, each on a separate line, and nothing else, and 3) in Dockerfile.server, set various S3 specific environment variables.

 Below are some common Docker commands (versionNumber could by X.Y.Z, e.g. 1.0.1):

 To create an image: